-Alcohol Substance Abuse (A) and/or Services, Skills Development (individual) is performed for the same purposes and under the same description and requirements as Alcohol and/or Substance Abuse Services, Skills Development (group) [Refer to paragraph (13) of this subsection].
-It is generally performed with only the member present, but may include the member's family or support system in order to the rehabilitative educate them about activities, interventions, goals and objectives.
+(A) Alcohol and/or Substance Abuse Services, Skills Development (individual) is performed for the same purposes and under the same description and requirements as Alcohol and/or Substance Abuse Services, Skills Development (group) [Refer to paragraph (13) of this subsection].
+It is generally performed with only the member present, but may include the member's family or support system in order to educate them about the rehabilitative activities, interventions, goals and objectives.

-(B) An AODTP, LBHP, or PSRS must provide this service.
+(B) An AODTP, LBHP, or PSRS must will provide this service.
 Residents of ICF/MR facilities and children receiving RBMS in a group home or therapeutic Foster Home are not eligible for this service, unless prior approved by OHCA or its designated agent.
 This billing unit is fifteen minutes and no more than six units per day are compensable.